Alice Mary Dowd

 Alice Mary Dowd (pen name, Alice M. Dowd; December 16, 1855 – July 2, 1943) was an American educator and author.
-She was born in West Virginia in 1855 and began teaching at the age of seventeen.
+She was born in Virginia in 1855 and began teaching at the age of seventeen.
 Dowd taught for more than three decades before retiring in 1926, having had experience in almost all phases of the work, including district school substitute, evening school, private school, high school, college, and Sunday school.
 Besides numerous uncollected poems, she published a volume entitled Vacation Verses in 1890.
 In 1906, she published Our Common Wild Flowers.
 With her sister, Luella Dowd Smith, she co-authored another book of poetry, Along the Way, in 1938.
 Dowd was an occasional contributor to papers, and at one time, a regular contributor to the magazine edition of Pasadena News.
 Dowd died in 1943.

 Early years and education

-Alice Mary (sometimes, Mary Alice) Dowd was born in Frankford, West Virginia, December 16, 1855 to Emily (née Curtiss) and Almeron (sometimes spelled Almeson) Dowd.
+Alice Mary (sometimes, Mary Alice) Dowd was born in Frankford, Virginia, on December 16, 1855 to Emily (née Curtiss) and Almeron (sometimes spelled Almeson) Dowd.
 Her parents were school-teachers of Puritan descent, their ancestors having landed in New England about the year 1630.
 In both families were found officers and privates of the Revolutionary army.
 On her father's side, she was related to the family of Field and the old English family of Dudley.
 She was the youngest of four children, though only she and her sister Luella survived childhood.
 Her other siblings were Curtis Field and Emily Virginia.
 Dowd's early home was among the Berkshires, whence her parents removed to Westfield, Massachusetts, a town noted for its schools.
 Dowd was a delicate child, and her parents hoped she would reach adulthood.
 Shy and reserved, at a young age, she showed a great love of nature and a deep appreciation of all natural beauty.

 Dowd was educated at home and in the public schools of Westfield.
 She was graduated first rank from the English and classical departments of the high school, taking the two courses simultaneously.
 In the State Normal School (now Westfield State University, she studied optionals with the prescribed branches, composed a class hymn sung at her graduation, and was the class poet.
 She took several courses in the Sauveur Summer School of Languages, which included foreign study and travel, and especially fitted herself to give instruction in German.